Christina Kubisch: Career

-Kubisch began performing in 1974.
-She held concerts in Europe and the United States, and during the period from 1974 to 1980 she began performing with Italian artist Fabrizio Plessi to create video concerts and installations.
+Kubisch moved to Milan in 1973 and began performing in 1974.
+She held concerts in Europe and the United States.
+From 1974 to 1980 she began creating video concerts and installations with Italian artist Fabrizio Plessi.
+She appeared in the Los Angeles Institute of Contemporary Art (LAICA) show Sound.
 She created her first sound installations and sound sculptures in 1980 and began working in electroacoustic composition.
 Her works during this time included Two and Two (1977), a live, multimedia performance and Tempo Liquido (1979), a minimalist piece.

 From 1980 to 1981, Kubisch began studying electronics at the Technical Institute of Milan and began working with electromagnetic induction.
 She began creating sound installations as a way to move out of the concert hall space.
-Her 1981 work Il Respiro del Mare began her sound engineering career, for which she developed an electromagnetic sound induction system.
+Her 1981 work Il Respiro del Mare marked the beginning of her work with electromagnetic induction, in which electronic sounds can be heard with special headphones.

 In 1982, Kubisch participated in the Venice Biennale.
-In 1986 she began working with a new medium, ultraviolet light, and in 1987 she moved to Berlin.
+In 1986 she began working with a new medium, ultraviolet light, including Landscape.

+In 1987 she moved to Berlin.
 During that time, she created the pieces On Air (1984) and Iter Magneticum (1986) and "Night Flight" (1987).
-In 1988, Kubisch received the Award of the German Industrial Association and took on a residency grant at the Barkenhoff in Worpswede, Germany.
-In 1989 she became a lecturer at the Jan van Eyck Academy in Maastricht, Germany and in 1990 she received a projects grant from Kunstfonds e.V., Bonn.
+In 1989 she became a lecturer at the Jan van Eyck Academy in Maastricht, Germany.
 From 1990 to 1991, Kubisch began creating her first works with solar energy.
-She also served as a guest lecturer at the Academy of Fine Arts in Münster, Germany and received a working grant from the Senator for Cultural Affairs, Berlin.
-She received another studio grant from the Senator in 1994.
+She also served as a guest lecturer at the Academy of Fine Arts in Münster and received a working grant from the Senator for Cultural Affairs, Berlin.
 After 1991 and until 1994 she served as a guest professor at the Academy of Fine Arts in Berlin.
 In 1992 she was given an international residency project by the Queen Elizabeth II Arts Council of New Zealand.
-From 1994 to 1995, Kubisch served as a guest professor at the École nationale supérieure des Beaux-Arts, Paris.
-Kubisch's 1994 installation Sechs Spiegel is one of her better known pieces, and the sound was recorded and released as a CD.
+From 1994 to 1995, Kubisch served as a guest professor at the École Nationale Supérieure des Beaux-Arts, Paris.

+Kubisch's 1994 installation Sechs Spiegel is one of her better-known pieces, and the sound was recorded and released as a CD.
 The piece used the architectural proportions of the German building the Ludgwigskirche to determine the rates of repetitions and pauses in vibrating drinking glasses.
-In 1994, Kubisch was employed as professor of sculpture and media art at the Academy of Fine Arts in Saarbrücken, Germany, and she continued to serve in that position until 2013.
-In 1996, Kubisch began The Clocktower Project in Massachusetts, a project in which she reactivated a clocktower that had long been out of commission.
+From 1994 to 2013 Kubisch was professor of sculpture and media art at the Academy of Fine Arts in Saarbrücken.

+In 1996, Kubisch created the permanent installation The Clocktower Project at MASS MoCA in North Adams, Massachusetts, a project in which she reactivated a clock tower that had long been out of commission.
 She created and recorded sounds for the project by ringing, striking, hammering and brushing the bells of the clock with different objects.
-In 1997, she was made a member of the Akademie der Künste in Berlin.
+In 1997, she was made a member of the Academy of Arts, Berlin.